On variational principle for upper metric mean dimension with potential: Equilibrium states

-(3) The theorem \cite[p.450]{ds88} stating that a convex function on a separable Banach space has a unique tangent functional at a dense set of points.
-Applying this theorem to $\overline{{mdim}}_M(T,\cdot,d)$ and $C(X,\R)$, together with $ M_f(T,X,d)=t_f(T,X,d)$ by (2), this finishes the proof. \end{proof}
+(3) The well-known theorem \cite[p.450]{ds88} states that for a convex function on a separable Banach space, there exists a unique tangent functional at a dense set of points.
+Applying the theorem to ${\rm \overline{{mdim}}}_M(T,\cdot,d)$ and $C(X,\R)$, together with the relation $M_f(T,X,d)=t_f(T,X,d)$ in (2), this finishes the proof. \end{proof}